pinobatch/numism/docs/gb_coins.md

 Installing emulators
 --------------------
+I'm operating under the premise of "no cash."
+This means no production Windows license and no paid versions of emulators.
 NO$GMB and BGB are available only for Windows, and the Linux build of KiGB is a few versions back.
 I'm testing them in Wine 5.0.2 as provided by Ubuntu 20.04 LTS.